Brian Lanker

 The debut exhibition for I Dream A World: Portraits of Black Women Who Changed America at the Corcoran Gallery of Art in Washington D.C. set attendance records for the 111 year old museum.

-Personally, for Lanker, his greatest honor was being selected and featured, along with W. Eugene Smith, Henri Cartier-Bresson and Eliot Porter, in Images of Man, an audio visual educational program.
+Lanker considered his greatest honor to be his inclusion, alongside W. Eugene Smith, Henri Cartier-Bresson and Eliot Porter, in Images of Man, an audiovisual educational programme.

 He directed his first documentary film, They Drew Fire: Combat Artists of WWII, a highly acclaimed PBS prime time program in 1998.
 His book Shall we dance was published in 2008.

 He was the graphics director for The Register-Guard newspaper in Eugene from 1974 to 1982.
 He received a Candace Award from the National Coalition of 100 Black Women in 1991.

 Lanker is the father of musician Dustin Lanker.